-- 8.1 AUTHORITY This Section is enacted in accordance with the provisions of RSA 674:21 in addition to the provisions of RSA 674:16-20. - 8.2 PURPOSE The purpose of this Conservation Subdivision Section is to provide flexibility in the design and development of land to conserve open space, retain and protect important natural and cultural features, provide for more efficient use of Town services, and promote the development of balanced residential communities in harmony with the natural landscape. - 8.3 OBJECTIVES The objectives of this Section are to: - (a) Permanently preserve natural topography and features and provide open space and recreation opportunities in close proximity to dwelling units; - (b) Encourage flexibility and creativity in the design of developments through a carefully controlled process of negotiation of particular plans rather than the strict pre-regulation of all plans within a zone; - (c) Encourage a less sprawling form of development that makes more efficient use of land, requires shorter networks of streets and utilities, and fosters more economical development and less consumption of rural land; - (d) Provide an efficient procedure that can ensure appropriate, high-quality design and site planning and a high-level of environmental amenity; - (e) Avoid development of portions of sites that contain important natural and/or cultural features, including, for example, scenic views, wildlife habitat (e.g., large un-fragmented blocks of undeveloped land, areas of highest quality habitat identified by NH Fish and Game's Wildlife Action Plan), water resources (e.g., drinking water supply areas and watersheds, wetlands, streams and rivers), and historic structure; and - (f) Avoid development of portions of sites that are ill-suited for development, including, for example, areas with poor soil conditions, a high water table, that are subject to flooding, or that have excessively steep slopes.
+- 8.1 AUTHORITY This Section is enacted in accordance with the provisions of RSA 674:21 in addition to the provisions of RSA 674:16-20. - 8.2 PURPOSE The purpose of this Conservation Subdivision Section is to provide flexibility in the design and development of land to conserve open space, retain and protect important natural and cultural features, provide for more efficient use of Town services, and promote the development of balanced residential communities in harmony with the natural landscape. - 8.3 OBJECTIVES The objectives of this Section are to: - (a) Permanently preserve natural topography and features and provide open space and recreation opportunities in close proximity to dwelling units. - (b) Encourage flexibility and creativity in the design of developments through a carefully controlled process of negotiation of particular plans rather than the strict pre-regulation of all plans within a zone. - (c) Encourage a less sprawling form of development that makes more efficient use of land, requires shorter networks of streets and utilities, and fosters more economical development and less consumption of rural land. - (d) Provide an efficient procedure that can ensure appropriate, high-quality design and site planning and a high level of environmental amenity. - (e) Avoid development of portions of sites that contain important natural and/or cultural features, including, for example, scenic views, wildlife habitat (e.g., large un-fragmented blocks of undeveloped land, areas of highest quality habitat identified by NH Fish and Game's Wildlife Action Plan), water resources (e.g., drinking water supply areas and watersheds, wetlands, streams and rivers), and historic structure; and - (f) Avoid development of portions of sites that are ill-suited for development, including, for example, areas with poor soil conditions, a high-water table, that are subject to flooding, or that have excessively steep slopes. - 8.4 DEFINITIONS The following definitions apply specifically to the Conservation Subdivision ordinance. - (a) Buffer: A setback within which adequate vegetation is maintained or provided to visually screen one use from another, to minimize potentially negative impacts on surrounding areas of natural resources, e.g., shield or block noise, light, or other nuisances, and protect water quality and reduce water pollution, or to maintain wildlife habitat.
+Specific buffer types include wetland buffer and perimeter buffer. - (b) Building Envelope: The area of a building lot identified on a subdivision plan indicating the allowed limits of clearing and grading and within which all structures and the well and septic system, including the tank and leach field, shall be located.
+No portion of the building envelope may be located within a building or yard setback, wetland buffer or perimeter buffer.
+The applicant shall show a contiguous building envelope on the plan that depicts a plot of buildable land sufficiently large for the proposed building, well, septic, and related improvements.